310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
 There’s nothing to be embarrassed about!
-I’ve also decorated my room with all sorts of super sentai DVDs and figurines.
+I’ve also decorated my room with all sorts of super sentai DVDs and toy figures.
 Being passionate about your interests is a wonderful thing!
 {% endbubble %}

 {% bubble Midori frustrated %}